John Angarrack

-John Angarrack is a Cornish nationalist who campaigns for greater recognition of Cornish identity and is a self-published author on Cornish affairs.
+John Angarrack is a Cornish nationalist who campaigned for greater recognition of Cornish identity and an author on Cornish history and affairs.
 His campaign to revive Cornish culture and language featured in a 2005 article in the European edition of Time Magazine.

 Angarrack was one of the founder members of Cornwall 2000, an organisation based in Bodmin, Cornwall.
 The group lobbied the UK government over the specific exclusion of the Cornish from the Framework Convention for the Protection of National Minorities.

 They were, however, unsuccessful in raising sufficient funds to take matters to court, and the campaign was dropped.